dot-home/gitcmd-abbrev/README.md

-git-tools - Convenient Abbreviated Git CLI Commands
+gitcmd-abbrev - Convenient Abbreviated Git CLI Commands
 ===================================================

-This provides a small set of Bash¹ functions and commands that greatly shorten the amount of typing you have to do for common Git operations (even if you already use command-line completion).
+gitcmd-abbrev¹ provides a small set of Bash² functions and commands that greatly shorten the amount of typing you have to do for common Git operations (even if you already use command-line completion).
 For example:

     com     # git commit -v
     cam     # git commit -v --amend